 The islands are volcanic in origin with striking rugged hillsides of dry savanna and green thorny vegetation surrounded by beautiful sandy beaches.

 We will have six nights at Komodo Resort which is set on its own private island in a secluded area of eastern Indonesia.
-Not only is it within range of some of Komodo's finest snorkeling sites, it has a spectacular and pristine house reef, powder white sand beaches for afternoon relaxation and accommodation finely in tune with its surroundings.
-The abundance of pristine reefs, islands, islets and sandy bays found within range of Komodo Resort would take a lifetime to explore.
+Not only is it within range of some of Komodo's finest snorkeling sites, it has a spectacular house reef, powder white sand beaches for afternoon relaxation, and accommodation finely in tune with its surroundings.
+There are many reefs, islands, islets and sandy bays found within range of Komodo Resort to explore.

-The 16 seafront bungalows are made of teak wood, have private bathrooms, and are surrounded by the nature of a desert island.
+The 16 seafront bungalows plus 4 suite bungalows are made of teak wood, have private bathrooms, and are surrounded by the nature of a desert island.

-All the rooms have air conditioning, fans, hot water and 24 hours electric power.
+All the rooms have air conditioning, fans, mosquito netting on the beds, hot water, and 24 hours electric power.